jaydeelew/CompareAI/docs/getting-started/IMPLEMENTATION_PLAN_2025.md

 ## 🎯 Post-Refactoring Goals

-After completing this plan, CompareAI should have:
+After completing this plan, CompareIntel should have:

 1. **Maintainability:** Easy to understand, modify, and extend
 2. **Testability:** Comprehensive test coverage with fast, reliable tests